50 Amazing DIY Hacks That Will Make You Feel Like a Total Genius

 Make a fruit fly trap with an old jar and some vinegar.

 Finding fruit flies around your kitchen in the summertime?
 Instead of hanging unsightly fly paper, take a cup, fill it with an inch of red wine vinegar, seal the top with plastic wrap, and poke a few small holes in it with a pen.
-The flies will be attracted to the scent of the vinegar, but won’t be able to get out.
+The flies will be attracted to the scent of the vinegar, but won't be able to get out.
+And if you see a lot of bugs, make sure you know the 23 Things in Your House Attracting Pests.

 Use a shower caddy to keep your kids entertained on long car trips.